attelah/WDBCMS22-Startsida/README.md

-# Webcommunication, databases and CMS
+# Web communication, databases and CMS
-Project in WDBCMS22 course
+School project in WDBCMS22 course